MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 > HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Enrollments\C1937429-6DB2-4E10-B99A-A4A1D45C9F3F

 The GUID represents the configuration source, as identified in the diagnostics report.
-The entries and values in this subkey include configuration information as well as the user principal name (UPN) of the user that is associated with the device.
+The entries and values in this subkey include configuration information and the user principal name (UPN) of the user that is associated with the device.

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-registry-16.png" alt-text="Enrollment subkeys and entries in the registry":::

 ## Comparison

-Now let’s quickly compare these eight enrollment methods in terms of the intended devices and the user experiences.
+Now let’s quickly compare the intended devices and user experiences of these eight enrollment methods.

 |Enrollment method |Device ownership |User interaction required for enrollment|
 | --- | --- | --- |